yezz123/authx/docs/configuration/database/index.md

 All the operations are async functions, and they are going to return a boolean, and the boolean is going to be True if the operation was successful, and False if not.

-Thats why when we will be using the Normal Dependency Injection, we will add only the `BaseDBBackend` as a dependency, and we will use the `Database` as a dependency.
+That's why when we will be using the normal dependency injection (DI), we will add only the `BaseDBBackend` as a dependency, and we will use the `Database`.

 ```py
 from fastapi import FastAPI